-Every year, ECB Banking Supervision – in close cooperation with national supervisors – identifies and assesses the risks faced by euro area banks.
-The outcome of this exercise serves as a basis for defining supervisory priorities and determines focus areas for the regular monitoring and analysis of risks to which the supervised banks are exposed.
+Every year, ECB Banking Supervision – in close cooperation with national supervisors – identifies and assesses the risks faced by the banks they supervise.
+The outcome of this exercise serves as a basis for defining supervisory priorities and determines focus areas for the regular monitoring and analysis of risks to which supervised banks are exposed.

 The most important results of the risk assessment exercise are presented in the Single Supervisory Mechanism (SSM) Risk Map.
-The Map shows the key risk drivers that are expected to affect supervised institutions over the next two to three years.
+The Risk Map shows the key risk drivers that are expected to affect supervised banks over the next two to three years.

-The Map shows an aggregated euro area picture and highlights only the key risk drivers, meaning that it should not be considered an exhaustive list of all the risks faced by supervised banks.
+The SSM Risk Map shows an aggregated picture and highlights only the key risk drivers, meaning that it should not be considered an exhaustive list of all the risks faced by supervised banks.
 The risk drivers should not be viewed in isolation as they may potentially trigger or reinforce each other.